 If you’ve just been presented with a sparkly new engagement ring, chances are you want to do everything you can to protect it and keep it looking brilliant for years to come.
-Whether it’s an expensive two-carat solitaire diamond ring made from yellow gold or something that falls much lower on the price scale, an engagement ring’s value — be it monetary or sentimental — is well worth protecting.
-One great way to add an extra layer of security and some bonus sparkle is to invest in a ring guard.
+Whether it’s an expensive two-carat solitaire diamond ring made from 10k white gold, yellow gold or something that falls much lower on the price scale, an engagement ring’s value — be it monetary or sentimental — is well worth protecting.
+One great way to add an extra layer of security and some bonus sparkle is to invest in a ring guard, also known as a ring enhancer or ring wrap.

 What Are Ring Guards?